dezordi/SARS-CoV-2_tools/README.md

 # hCoV-19_tools

 This repository stores in house scripts used to automatize some routine tasks with hCoV-19.
 Almos all scripts here part of the principle that the genomes used as input have the same pattern of names that are present on [GISAID](https://www.gisaid.org/).
-CSV files were updated on 03 June 2020.
+CSV files were updated on 24 July 2020.

 ## Dependencies